Connecticut

 Glaucoma Associates

-We will assess the extent of any glaucoma damage by considering: your family history, intraocular pressure (measured 2 ways), corneal thickness, visual fields, OCT scans of the nerve fiber layer, contours of your optic nerve, and size of your eyeball.
+The extent of glaucoma damage, and the likelihood of damage worsening, is assessed by considering: your family history, intraocular pressure (sometimes measured 2 ways), corneal thickness, visual fields, OCT scans of the nerve fiber layer, contours of your optic nerve, and size of your eyeball.

 Contact Us